7Odyssey/shapeCalc/README.md

 # shapeCalc
-A calculator in C++ to calculate the area of a simple geometric shape.
+A calculator in C++ to calculate the area of simple geometric shapes.